calibreapp/react-live-chat-loader/README.md

 Create a new component in `src/Components/ProviderName/index.js` which replicates the chat widget.
 Do not worry about loading animations as the widget will be shown instantly on page load.
+Increase the `z-index` by `1` so the fake widget sits immediately above the chat widget that is being replaced.

 Export the component from `src/index.js`